ibrahimmkhalid/ultralytics/docs/en/integrations/ibm-watsonx.md

 For further details on usage, visit [IBM Watsonx official documentation](https://www.ibm.com/watsonx).

-Also, be sure to check out the [Ultralytics integration guide page](./index.md), to learn more about different exciting integrations.
+Also, be sure to check out the [SFDT_Ibrahim integration guide page](./index.md), to learn more about different exciting integrations.

 ## FAQ